MakhBeth/starterkit/README.md

-starterkit
+Starterkit
 ==========

-This is a simple starter kit for modern web fronted developer.
-Including Foundation and Gruntfiles for jade, compass, jshint and a little nodjs server
+This is a simple starter kit for modern web frontend development.
+Including Foundation and Gruntfiles for jade, compass, jshint and a little nodejs server

  It's intented for personal use, but feel free to reuse or what else.
- In the package you'll found a modified version of Zurb Foundation 5
+ In the package you'll find a modified version of Zurb Foundation 5 with:
  * Support for ie8.
- * Jade is used for generate html
+ * Jade used for generate html
  * Compass with sass syntax
  * Jshint
  * Livereload
- * and Grunt for watcher and connect server
+ * and Grunt for watchers and server

-how to use
+How to use
 ==========

 Simply clone the repository and run the command: ```npm install``` After you can start the magic with: ```grunt start```

-There are other grunt task ready:
+There are other grunt tasks ready:

 watcher compass: ```grunt start-compass```